renovatebot/renovate/docs/development/design-decisions.md

 - Branches often receive updates (e.g. new patches) before they're merged
 - Naming the branch like `1.x` means its name still names sense if a `1.2.1` release happens

-Note: You can configure the branch names by using a string template.
+Note: You can configure the branch names by using the string template `branchName` and/or its sub-templates `branchPrefix` and `branchTopic`.

 ## Pull Request Recreation

-By default, the script does not create a new PR if it finds an identical PR that's already closed.
+By default, the script does not create a new PR if it finds a previously-closed PR with the same branch name and PR title (assuming the PR title has a version in it).
 This allows users to close unwelcome upgrade PRs and not worry about them being recreated every run.
-Typically, this is most useful for major upgrades.
-This option is configurable.
-(WHERE/HOW???)

 ## Rebasing Unmergeable Pull Requests